resilience-coffee/resilience-coffee.org/README.md

-# Resilience Coffee
+Resilience Coffee aims to provide a welcoming space for individuals curious about building resilient systems to come together and learn from each other.

 ![A chipped cup of coffee](images/banner.jpeg)

-Resilience Coffee aims to provide a welcoming space for individuals curious about building resilient systems to come together and learn from each other.

 ## What